 - Pick the Right Products to Highlight: Prime Day is not the time to focus on slow-moving products or ASINs that struggle.
 Instead, we recommend promoting your more successful products or your best-selling ASINs.
 High-performing products have better sales and are more heavily promoted through Amazon’s algorithm.
 By focusing on these products, you will see an increase in sales and your return-on-investment.
 Not sure what to focus on?
 Partner with WishingUWell for the best recommendations.
 Contact us today!

-- Check Your Inventory Levels: Running out of inventory is the worth thing an Amazon seller can do.
+- Check Your Inventory Levels: Running out of inventory is the worst thing an Amazon seller can do.
 It’s important that you check your inventory levels before Prime Day.
 This ensures you have enough to account for the increase in sales.
 Look at your historical data and see how your best-selling products have performed in the past—especially during peak shopping times.
 If you forecast correctly, you’ll have enough inventory for Prime Day and the rest of the month.

 PRO TIP: Still unsure how to forecast for Prime Day?
 We recommend purchasing an extra week’s worth of inventory to be safe.